emptymalei/deep-learning/dl/time-series/timeseries-metrics.forecasting.md

     Naive choices of such metrics are distances between the truth vector $\{y(t_1), \cdots, y(t_H)\}$ and the forecast vector $\{\hat y(t_1), \cdots, \hat y(t_H)\}$.

     For example, we can use norms of the deviation vector $\{y(t_1) - \hat y(t_1), \cdots, y(t_H) - \hat y(t_H)\}$.

+In this section, we explore some frequently used metrics.
+Hyndman & Koehler (2006) discussed[@Hyndman2006-ld]

+1. scaled-dependent measures,
+2. percentage errors, and relative errors.

+The metrics are grouped into categories using two dimensions: point forecast vs probabilistic forecast, and bounded vs unbounded.

+!!! info "Recommended Reading"

+    [Hyndman & Athanasopoulos (2021)](https://otexts.com/fpp3/accuracy.html) is a good reference for forecast errors [^Hyndman2021].

+    To find implementations of metrics, [Darts](https://unit8co.github.io/darts/generated_api/darts.metrics.metrics.html#) and [GluonTS](https://ts.gluon.ai/stable/api/gluonts/gluonts.evaluation.metrics.html) both have a handful of metrics implemented.

 ## List of Metrics